Episode 16 (COMING SOON … !)

 w/ Andrew Bujalski - Filmmaker; "Godfather" of Mumblecore film scene

 Hailed as one of the rising stars of the DIY/indie film scene at the turn of the 21st century -- including a "favorite filmmaker" designation by perennial bellwether critic Amy Taubin and a "Someone To Watch" Award given by the Independent Spirit Awards -- Andrew Bujalski, rather unwittingly, has been called the pioneer of the so-called "Mumblecore" movement in cinema.
 Perhaps the most recent alternative film ethos (or maybe just a marketing catchall by lazy journalists -- you decide), Mumblecore has boasted such "graduates" as Greta Gerwig, the Duplass Bros., Lynn Shelton and Joe Swanberg, amongst many others.
 And it all started -- for good or ill -- with Bujalski, whose films include Funny Ha Ha, Mutual Appreciation and Computer Chess.
+He's also now steadily making his way into the mainstream with his hit film Support the Girls and screenplay for the upcoming live-action Disney film Lady and the Tramp.
 What happens when film nerds and geeks become major movie stars and big-time directors?
 Find out on the this episode of NERTZ when Bujalski does far more than merely ... ahem ...
 MUMBLE his own thoughts on the answer.

 "And The Award For Biggest Geek Goes To ..."